 - Noise from loose material

-As with most waterproof mattress protectors, make sure you wash your protector according to its specific directions.
-You can mess up the membrane on the protector that affects the waterproof barrier if you set your dryer too hot.
+As with most waterproof mattress protectors, it is important to make sure to wash the protector according to its specific directions.
+It is easy to mess up the membrane on the protector that affects the waterproof barrier if the dryer is set too hot.

 *SafeRest says: We recommend washing the protector before initial use to remove any packaging odors there might be.

-Here is how SafeRest suggests you care for their protector:
+Here is how SafeRest suggests the protector be maintained:

 - Wash with cold to hot water using normal household detergents that do not contain bleach